n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

 ## **Foundation**
 Is important to interpret Information Warfare as the fifth war domain.
 In contrast with more conventional war domains such as Land, Sea or Air, the Cyber domain provides a wide range of capabilities that the previous domains can't provide, also subject to different rules which do not align with previously known strategic basis of the warfare realm.
-Philosophically speaking, this fifth domain provides the following capabilities in regards to what kind of operations can be leveraged in this domain:
+Philosophically speaking, this fifth domain provides the following capabilities in regards to what kind of activities can be leveraged:

 * **Active** - Direct way of manipulatinig target's information - eg: Unit8200 was fighting with the PLO.
 They broke into the computers were the PL0 processed all the finances and they transfered money around to make it appear as if there was deep corruption.
 This strategy worked because there was a degree of real corruption.
 So this operation spiked the corruption awareness of the [PLO](https://www.ft.com/content/1b870488-7940-11d9-89c5-00000e2511c8).
 This caused a degree of degradation of capability within the PLO.